-- foster positive self-esteem. - behave towards others in a mutually respectful way. - model high standards of personal pro-social behaviour. - be alert to signs of distress and other indications of bullying type behaviour. - inform the school of any concerns relating to bullying type behaviour. - refrain from becoming involved in any kind of bullying type behaviour, even at the risk of incurring temporary unpopularity. - refrain from retaliating to any form of bullying type behaviour. - intervene to support any person who is experiencing bullying type behaviour unless it is unsafe to do so. - report any concerns or instances of bullying type behaviour witnessed or suspected, to a member of staff. - emphasise the importance of seeking help from a trusted adult about bullying type behaviour when it happens or is observed. - explain the implications of allowing the bullying type behaviour to continue unchecked, for themselves and/or others. - listen sensitively to anyone who is displaying or experiencing bullying type behaviours, take what is said seriously, and provide reassurance that appropriate action will be taken. - know how to seek support internal and external. - resolve difficulties in a solution orientated manner to prevent recurring bullying type behaviour and meet the needs of all parties.
+- foster positive self-esteem - behave towards others in a mutually respectful way - model high standards of personal pro-social behaviour - be alert to signs of distress and other possible indications of bullying behaviour - inform the school of any concerns relating to bullying behaviour - refrain from becoming involved in any kind of bullying behaviour, even at the risk of incurring temporary unpopularity. - refrain from retaliating to any form of bullying behaviour - intervene to support any person who is being bullied, unless it is unsafe to do so. - report any concerns or instances of bullying behaviour witnessed or suspected, to a member of staff. - emphasise the importance of seeking help from a trusted adult about bullying behaviour when it happens or is observed - explain the implications of allowing the bullying behaviour to continue unchecked, for themselves and/or others. - listen sensitively to anyone who is displaying or experiencing bullying behaviours, take what is said seriously, and provide reassurance that appropriate action will be taken - know how to seek support internal and external - resolve difficulties in restorative ways to prevent recurring bullying behaviour and meet the needs of all parties